petered/public-release/README.md

 cd pdnn
 source setup.sh
 ```
 ...
 Which will install the code and dependencies.
+(Note that these instructions are automatically added to the README.md of your new repository).
 If everything installs without error, they can run the module of interest:

 ```
 python pdnn/figures.py